A Brit guide to Mickey’s Not-So-Scary Halloween Party 2023

 Have you heard of Mickey’s Not-So-Scary Halloween party?
-If you are heading to Orlando in September or October, this is something you definitely want on your planner.
+If you are heading to Orlando from August to October, this is something you definitely want on your planner.
 As you probably already know, Walt Disney World has four major theme parks and two water parks, and these are open 365 days a year for all the Disney fun.
 As well as being open year-round, Disney Parks also celebrate key occasions with special ‘after hours’ events, and Halloween is the biggest one of the year (yes, people, it’s bigger than Christmas here!)

 Cover image: Elizabeth McClay.
 This page contains affiliate links.

 All you need to know about Mickey’s Not-So-Scary Halloween Party 2023

 At Walt Disney World, this year’s Mickey’s not-so-scary Halloween Party 2023 dates are from August 11th to 31st at Magic Kingdom Park.
 On party days, Magic Kingdom closes earlier to prepare for the event (which is something to consider when making daytime park reservations) and if you want to attend Mickey’s not-so-scary Halloween party, you will need a separate ticket to your daytime entry passes for Walt Disney World.
 The Halloween party ticket grants you access to Magic Kingdom at 4pm on your ticketed party day and the ‘wicked’ event officially starts at 7pm.
 Ticket prices vary and become more expensive the closer you get to Halloween (more on that later).
 These are also the dates that sell out first, too.